 Understanding early indicators for diabetes in young healthy adults

-“We wanted to understand why certain individuals have these high insulin levels despite being otherwise healthy, and investigating what impact high insulin levels have on the body’s tendency to store fat, gain weight and their risk of developing diabetes and other diseases in the future,” he explained.
+“We wanted to understand why certain individuals have these high insulin levels, despite being otherwise healthy, and investigating what impact high insulin levels have on the body’s tendency to store fat, gain weight and their risk of developing diabetes and other diseases in the future,” he explained.

-Dr Shaw explained that high insulin levels in the blood (termed hyperinsulinemia) is linked with increased prevalence of obesity, insulin resistance and diabetes as well as other diseases including coronary heart disease, stroke, hypertension and cancer.
+Associate Professor Shaw explained that high insulin levels in the blood (termed hyperinsulinemia) is linked with increased prevalence of obesity, insulin resistance and diabetes as well as other diseases including coronary heart disease, stroke, hypertension and cancer.
 Usually, the development of these diseases occurs over decades and clinical features only become apparent once the disease is firmly established and difficult to reverse.

-“Almost 2 million Australians have diabetes and the cost impact is estimated at $14.6 billion, so there is an urgent and growing need to improve ways to prevent and treat the disease.”
+“Almost 2 million Australians have diabetes, and the cost impact is estimated at $14.6 billion, so there is an urgent and growing need to improve ways to prevent and treat the disease.”

 “This work will also help determine whether therapeutic approaches should be developed to specifically target people with high insulin levels in the blood,” he said.